Buckstum History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Buckstum research.
 Another 117 words (8 lines of text) covering the years 1400, 1562, 1588 and 1929 are included under the topic Early Buckstum History in all our PDF Extended History products and printed products wherever possible.

 Buckstum Spelling Variations

-hundred years, the English language lacked any comprehensive system of spelling rules.
+Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Buckstum include Buckston, Buxton, Buckstone and others.

 Early Notables of the Buckstum family (pre 1700)

 Another 30 words (2 lines of text) are included under the topic Early Buckstum Notables in all our PDF Extended History products and printed products wherever possible.